Packing List

 Washing one's hands when finished takes on a new importance; locals may well do this with water only, so you might consider bringing your own soap.
 Alternatives to soap include hand wipes treated with antibacterial solution (ensure that "Ethyl Alcohol 62%" is one of the active ingredients; one good brand is Purell Sanitizing Hand Towels with Moisturizers), and liquid antibacterial cleansers (often available in travel-sized containers), though the latter introduce the challenge of transporting liquids.
 There is some dispute among experts about the long-term value of antibacterial products like these (and none of them works on viruses anyway); all agree, however, that frequent washing is more important than the choice of ingredient to abet same.
 Unfortunately, most people wash their hands in a perfunctory fashion that accomplishes little.
 It should be done, with soap or the equivalent (which suspends the microbes such that they can be washed away), for at least 15–20 seconds, using warm (or cool, but not hot) water, and should include the backs of the hands, the wrists, and under the fingernails.

-And now you know why the social use of the left hand is considered impolite in many parts of the world (it's also why punishment in some countries involves cutting off that hand).
+And now you know why any social use of the left hand is considered impolite in the Middle East, India, and parts of Africa (it's also why punishment in some countries involves cutting off that particular appendage).
 If you do use paper, do not deposit it in the toilet (unless there's no plumbing involved), or you will probably clog the pipes.
 There is likely to be a wastebasket handy: the soiled paper goes there.
 Yes, really.

 There's much more to this topic than mentioned here, as there is truly an amazing variety of toilets to be found in the world.
-Read "Going Abroad" if you really want to expand your horizons.
+Read the delightful — and informative — "Going Abroad" if you really want to expand your horizons.

 If you're travelling anyplace where sanitation is even the least bit questionable, this is a must.
-The problem, and its several solutions, are too diverse to cover here, but you really should learn about this topic: Rob Sangster's book is a reasonable (and current) reference, and Travel Medicine, Inc. sells a variety of purifiers.
+The problem, and its several solutions, are too diverse to cover in depth here, but you really should learn about this topic: Rob Sangster's book is a dependable reference, and Travel Medicine, Inc. sells a variety of purifiers.
 Bottled water can be expensive, and not always available (or even trustworthy; in this respect, bottled carbonated water is safer).
 Chemical additives taste bad, and may have long-term health implications.
-Mechanical (filter) purifiers are bulky, heavy, and most don't remove viruses.
+Mechanical filter purifiers are bulky, heavy, and most don't remove viruses.

 The next best choice is probably the venerable 2–3 drops of iodine in a liter (quart) of water, left to stand for 30 minutes.
 Yes, there's a bit of a chemical taste, but there is with chlorine-based additives as well, and they don't kill giardia.
 You can pretty much remove both the taste and the colour by adding 50 mg of vitamin C (ascorbic acid) to the water, after it has stood for the treatment period; a flavoured beverage mix containing vitamin C is fine for this.
 Be aware that iodine stains terribly, and runs like crazy to boot, so pack it accordingly; if your iodine container ever leaks inside your bag, you'll never forget it!
 You can find de-coloured iodine in the U.S. and some other places, and the regular stuff at pretty much any pharmacy in the known world.